HELLBOY

 Myers comes at a bad time.
 Hellboy's love interest, Liz Sherman (Selma Blair: SCREAM 2), has put some space between her and Hellboy by leaving the BPRD and taking up in a mental hospital for some rest and to get her head together.
 Being someone who spontaneously erupts in explosive fire whenever she gets even marginally excited, Liz carries a lot of mental baggage.
 Being arduously loved by a hulking giant who isn't even a member of her species doesn't make life any easier.

-Hellboy characters
+Hellboy cast of characters

 Now, call me crazy (you wouldn't be the first), but if she wants to put all of her guilt of inadvertantly exploding innocent people around her to rest, was it really such a good idea for her to check herself into a public HOSPITAL???
 What was she THINKING?